whuhxb/research-experience/university-of-arizona/TA-work-summary.md

 - I planned to continue a studying stress among students for this course to study if the students take advantage of opportunities provided to help them and if that really helps/helped them to reduce stress and improve scores.
 So I work on this as part of **Teaching as a Research (TAR) course** is part of CIRTL, taught by Instructors Kristin Winet and Byron Richard Hempel and I am grateful for amazing instructors.

-- Implementing these ideas is a lot of hard work and I truly grateful for working with Prof. Cesim Erten.
+- Implementing these ideas is a lot of hard work and I am truly grateful for working with Prof. Cesim Erten.

 ### My contributions to this course as a Teaching Assistant during Fall 2023: